ProvableHQ/leo/documentation/language/operators/standard_operators.md

 Returns the generator of the algebraic group that the `group` type consists of.

-The compilation of Leo is based on an elliptic curve, whose points form a group, and on a specified point on that curve, which generates a subgroup, whose elements form the type `group`.
+Leo compilation uses an elliptic curve whose points form a group.
+A specified point on this curve generates a subgroup.
+The elements of this subgroup form the `group` type.

 This is a constant, not a function.
 Thus, it takes no inputs, and just returns an output.